BEST (Berkeley Emergent Space Tensegrities) Robotics

 - NASA's Next Rover May Be This Crazy Walking Sphere, The Atlantic, December 30, 2013.

 BEST Lab collaborators Adrian Agogino and Vytas SunSpiral from the Intelligent Systems Division of the NASA Ames Research Center were recently interviewed by IEEE Spectrum.
-The article (NASA's Squishable 'Super Ball Bot' Could Explore Titan) and YouTube video were released on December 23, 2013.
-Since then the article has been propogated world-wide and the video has gone viral with over 300,000 views and still counting.
+The article (NASA's Squishable 'Super Ball Bot' Could Explore Titan) and YouTube video (This Jumble of Tent Poles Could Be NASA's Next Titan-exploring Robot) were released on December 23, 2013.
+Since then the article has been propogated world-wide and the video has gone viral with over 374,000 views and still counting.
 Google has tracked over 60 articles on this story as well.
 This video is a mash-up by slate video that starts with an old film of the original super ball.
 More on this project and our collaboration at BEST (Berkeley Emergent Space Tensegrities).

 - Super Ball Bot - Structures for Planetary Landing and Exploration with Report and Presentation.